 Graduation from a CACREP-accredited program is the first step but does not guarantee eligibility for licensure in all states.
 Licensure requirements vary from state to state, with some requiring more clinical field placement hours and/or coursework than CACREP standards.
 Graduates will need to meet their state’s licensure requirements which typically include a national exam and postgraduate supervised clinical hours to be fully licensed to practice independently.
 Once you have enrolled in the program, Counseling@Northwestern will work with you to meet your field placement hour requirements and discuss any postgraduate coursework requirements in your resident state.
 Every effort is made to help you meet licensure requirements in your state(s) of practice.

 Licensure requirements differ from state to state, but some state licensing boards require a master’s degree from a CACREP- or CORE-accredited program.
 We encourage you to research the requirements specific to each state.

-Northwestern University’s on-campus Master of Arts in Counseling Program and Counseling@Northwestern online program have received an eight-year accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which renews in 2023.
-A CACREP accredited program allows a student to be license-eligible in most states.
-Some states require more clinical field placement hours and/or coursework then the CACREP standards.
-Once enrolled in the program, Northwestern will work with students to meet their field placement hour requirement and discuss any post-graduate coursework requirements in their resident state.
+Northwestern University is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Northwestern University’s on-campus Master of Arts in Counseling Program and the Counseling@Northwestern online program received an eight-year accreditation in 2015 from CACREP1.
+The CACREP accreditation renews in 2024.
+A CACREP-accredited program allows you to be license-eligible in most states.
+Some states require more clinical field placement hours and/or coursework than the CACREP standards.
+Once you enroll in the program, Counseling@Northwestern will work with you to meet your field placement hour requirement and discuss any postgraduate coursework requirements in your resident state.